about The Everyday Marksman

 And so, the site you are looking at right now was born.

 The Everyday Marksman focuses not only on the hardware, but the mental aspects, skills development, and physical fitness.
-Combined, these things work together to become greater than any individual part.
+Combined, these things work together to become greater than any individual component.

 I want to drive us to connect to one another.
 Too many members of the gun-owning community live in isolation, planning to go at it all by themselves.
 I want to change that, and offer a place for people to network, connect, and form friendships over shared pursuits.